 Take in spectacular views at any of the Park’s 24 look-off points, feel the sand between your toes at each of the 6 national park beaches, and breathe in the mist from numerous cascading waterfalls.

 Be sure to pick up your map at the visitor centers in Ingonish or Cheticamp as you enter the park.

 Camp on the #1 Island in North America!

 Experience camping in Nova’s Scotia’s Cape Breton Highlands National Park - then get ready to brag about it.

-With 8 unique campgrounds, 26 hiking trails - including the famous Skyline Trail and 4 shorter walking trails, 24 stunning look-off points, and waterfalls, wildlife, and white sand beaches - it's no wonder Cape Breton was voted the #1 island in North America by Travel + Leisure magazine.
+With 8 unique campgrounds, 22 hiking trails - including the famous Skyline Trail and 4 shorter walking trails, 24 stunning look-off points, and waterfalls, wildlife, and white sand beaches - it's no wonder Cape Breton was voted the #1 island in North America by Travel + Leisure magazine.